-- b) Maximize the use of the allocated funds; - c) Ensure timely and accurate reporting; - d) Maintain appropriate staffing levels; - e) Ensure staff are not on any formal or informal supervision by a Probation or Parole officer; - f) Effectively communicate and monitor the program for its success; - g) Maintain communication between the Contract key staff and Program Administrators; and, - h) Act quickly to identify and solve problems. - 15) Meet the following performance objectives as a requirement of this contract. - a.
-Show acquisition/site control for the property by no later than December - b.
-Show construction start on project by no later than January 1, 2021. - c.
-Complete constructions on project by no later than May 30, 2021. - d.
-Begin emergency shelter operations by no later than July 1, 2021. - 16) Operate the emergency shelter site to support the needs of individuals experiencing homelessness and serve as a key component of the Orange County System of Care.
-As such, the CONTRACTOR shall operate the emergency shelter program to meet the following performance measures: - a.
-Maintain an average occupancy of 90% or above. - b.
-Exits to permanent housing: A minimum of 20% of all participants exit to a permanent housing destination upon emergency shelter program exit. - c.
-Services: A minimum of 75% of all participants will engage in the development of service/housing plans to include housing, medical, behavioral health, benefits, and/or employment services. - 17) Provide effective project administrative management of the Contract, including the budget, recording, and reporting portions.
-CONTRACTOR shall identify a Project manager that has the capacity to oversee the capital improvement project to completion and the operationalization of the Site into an emergency shelter program.
+- a) Designate the responsible position(s) in your organization for managing the funds allocated to this program; - b) Maximize the use of the allocated funds; - c) Ensure timely and accurate reporting; - d) Maintain appropriate staffing levels; - e) Ensure staff are not on any formal or informal supervision by a Probation or Parole Officer; - f) Effectively communicate and monitor the program for its success; - g) Maintain communication between the Contract key staff and Program Administrators; and, - h) Act quickly to identify and solve problems. - 21) Meet the following performance objectives as a requirement of this contract. - a) Show acquisition/site control for the property by no later than December - b) Show construction start on project by no later than May 30, 2021. - c) Complete constructions on project by no later than May 30, 2022. - d) Begin emergency shelter operations by no later than July 1, 2022. - 22) Operate the emergency shelter site to support the needs of TAY experiencing homelessness and serve as a key component of the Orange County System of Care.
+As such, the CONTRACTOR shall operate the emergency shelter program to meet the following performance measures: - a) Maintain an average occupancy of 90% or above. - b) Exits to permanent housing: A minimum of 20% of all participants exit to a permanent housing destination upon emergency shelter program exit. - c) Services: A minimum of 75% of all participants will engage in the development of service/housing plans to include housing, medical, behavioral health, benefits, and/or employment services. - 23) Provide effective project and administrative management of the Contract, including the budget, recording, and reporting portions.
+CONTRACTOR shall identify Project Manager that has the capacity to oversee the capital improvement project to completion and the operationalization of the Site into an emergency shelter program.
 If administrative responsibilities are delegated to subcontractors, the CONTRACTOR must ensure that any subcontractor(s) possess the qualifications and capacity to perform all delegated responsibilities.
-Responsibilities include but are not limited to the following: - a.
-Designate the responsible position(s) in your organization for managing the funds allocated to this program; - b.
-Maximize the use of the allocated funds; - c.
-Ensure timely and accurate reporting; - d.
-Maintain appropriate staffing levels; - e.
-Ensure staff are not on any formal or informal supervision; - Effectively communicate and monitor the program for its success;
+Responsibilities include but are not limited to the following: - a) Designate the responsible position(s) in your organization for managing the funds allocated to this program;